schollz/find3/doc/tracking_your_computer.md

 ## Introduction

 In this tutorial you will learn how to do internal positioning on a computer using FIND3.
+That is, your computer can detect its location by merely observing nearby Bluetooth and WiFi signal sources.

 ## Pre-requisites

-First you will need the FIND3 command-line scanner.
-You can install this the easy way, using Docker, or the hard way by compiling from source.
+First you will need the [FIND3 command-line scanner](https://github.com/schollz/find3-cli-scanner).
+You can install this using Docker, by compiling from source.
 Follow the instructions in the [Command-line scanner](/doc/cli-scanner.md) document to install the scanner.

 ## Learning